hoeztutar/uni.li-grade-crawler/README.md

 # uni.li-grade-crawler
-This script uses headless chrome and selenium to scrape grades from uni.li student portal
+This script uses headless chrome and selenium to check if new grades are online from uni.li student portal

+You should have

+* chrome (headless)
+* selenium

+You might schedule a cronjob or use Azure to automate it.